Al Perkins Biography

 This legend of popular music was born and raised in Texas and learned to play Hawaiian steel guitar at the age of 9.
 Playing in West Texas bands throughout the sixties, it wasn't until his discovery by Mickey Jones & Kenny Rogers of The First Edition, and release from the US Army Reserves in the early seventies, that his musical career took off with the country rock band Shiloh.
 Perkins found himself hired to play pedal steel and lead guitar in the new incarnation of The Flying Burrito Brothers, and recorded the seminal live album The Last of the Red Hot Burritos in 1972.
 The band splintered, and Perkins along with former Byrd, Chris Hillman, joined Manassas.
 Led by Stephen Stills, they were one of the most talented units in music at the time.
 Equally at home with Latin jams, rock, blues, country, folk, and bluegrass, Manassas was one of the most versatile outfits in rock history.

 It was in Nashville he reunited with Emmylou Harris on a new project called the Nash Ramblers.
-Al previously worked with Emmylou on the two Gram Parsons solo albums.
-(It was this association with Parsons that led to Perkins being called in to play on the Rolling Stones' Exile on Main Street album) Emmylou and her new band, obviously inspired by the history of the famous auditorium, responded by putting together a stunning live set spanning the history of country music.
+Al previously worked with Emmylou on Gram Parsons' two solo albums.
+(It was this association with Parsons that led to Perkins being called in to play on the Rolling Stones' Exile on Main Street album).
+Emmylou and her new band, obviously inspired by the history of the famous auditorium, responded by putting together a stunning live set spanning the history of country music.
 The album, Live at the Ryman, was to win a Grammy award in 1992.

-Al Perkins continues to tour and record, and is highly regarded for taking time to help develop new musical ventures with up-and-coming artists.
-He has played and toured with artists as diverse as Bob Dylan, Cher, Rita Coolidge, Dan Fogelberg and Dwight Yoakam, yet he manages to share his time, appearing with long-time associate Chris Hillman and with veteran country singer Michael Martin Murphey.
-A highlight of Perkins' long career was his appearance on stage alongside James Burton and Keith Richards and a host of stars at the Gram Parsons tribute show in California in the summer of 2004.
+Al has played and toured with artists as diverse as Bob Dylan, Cher, Rita Coolidge, Dan Fogelberg and Dwight Yoakam, and has performed with long-time associate Chris Hillman, and veteran country singer Michael Martin Murphey.
+A personal highlight of Perkins' long career was his appearance on stage alongside James Burton and Keith Richards and a host of stars at the Gram Parsons tribute show in California in the summer of 2004.

 Somehow in his busy schedule, Perkins managed to find enough time to put together a collection of studio outtakes and rare recordings spanning the breadth of his career.
-His Snapshots album chronicles associations with many of his previous musical buddies, and features long lost or forgotten recordings by the Nash Ramblers and the Burritos, among others.
-It is a fascinating project.
+His Snapshots album is a fascinating project that chronicles his time with various musical associates with long lost or forgotten recordings by the Nash Ramblers and the Burritos, among others.

-Triple Play was Perkins' first solo album of his own music, and effortlessly swings through blues, country, bluegrass, gospel and even Cajun influences.
-The enjoyment of being able to cut loose on his own self-penned material is clear, as Al Perkins comes up trumps with an infectious set of studio and live cuts.
+Triple Play was Perkins' first solo album of his own music, a project that effortlessly swings through his blues, country, bluegrass, gospel and even Cajun influences.
+The enjoyment of being able to cut loose on his own self-penned material is clear, with Triple Play featuring an infectious set of studio and live cuts.

 1997 - Producer on Best Southern, Country, or Bluegrass Gospel Album